Lightning-AI/litgpt/tutorials/convert_lit_models.md

 These paths are just placeholders, you will need to customize them based on which finetuning or pretraining script you ran and it's configuration.

-### Loading converted Lit-GPT checkpoints into transformers
+### Loading converted LitGPT checkpoints into transformers

 If you want to load the converted checkpoints into a `transformers` model, please make sure you copied the original `config.json` file into the folder that contains the `converted.pth` file saved via `--output_path` above.